 The development team included Monica Shore, Allison Bishop, Stephanie Siddon, Soudeh Jamshidian, Jena-Lee Ashley, and Kristy Tomkinson.
 The CRP Leadership Circle, which includes Marilyn Baptiste, Eli Enns, Faisal Moola, Steven Nitah, Robin Roth, and Lisa Young, provided the strategic oversight for the project.
 We are grateful for the leadership of Elders Albert Marshall, Larry McDermott, Marilyn Capreol, and Paulette Fox.
 Thank you for sharing your wisdom and guiding our Etuaptmumk/Two-Eyed Seeing process.

-We are also grateful for Beverly Jeddore (Eskasoni First Nation) who contributed songs from the eastern gate and Gordon Planes (T’Souke Nation) who contributed a song from the western gate.
-These songs help greet IPCA Knowledge Basket users and help send website users on their journey in a good way.
-Many thanks to all of the Indigenous language speakers who contributed the initial greeting and thank you messages to the website.
+We are also grateful for Beverly Jeddore (Eskasoni First Nation) who contributed songs from the east and Gordon Planes (T’Souke Nation) who contributed a song from the west.
+These songs help greet you and send you on your journey in a good way.
+Many thanks to the Indigenous language speakers who contributed greetings and thank you messages to the website.